ACINQ/eclair/README.md

 For advanced usage, Eclair supports plugins written in Scala, Java, or any JVM-compatible language.

-A valid plugin is a jar that contains an implementation of the [Plugin](eclair-node/src/main/scala/fr/acinq/eclair/Plugin.scala) interface.
+A valid plugin is a jar that contains an implementation of the [Plugin](eclair-node/src/main/scala/fr/acinq/eclair/Plugin.scala) interface, and a manifest entry for `Main-Class` with the FQDN of the implementation.

 Here is how to run Eclair with plugins: